nidhish-nayak/linkx/README.md

 3. Start the development server for backend:

     ```bash
-    npm run dev
+    npm start
     ```

 4. Open your browser and visit `http://localhost:3000/` to access the backend of LinkX application.

 > **Note**
-> Make sure both client and api are running locally for the fullstack features to work.
+> Make sure both client and server are running locally for the fullstack features to work.

-Server side commands will be updated as we implement the apis in future...

 ## Technologies Used 🔧